 Flatlock or overlock seams are not water-tight, so they aren't ideal for a cold water wetsuit.
 You will find your cheapest suits have these types of seam.

-Blindstitched seams, which are generally sealed/liquid taped will provide a mostly water-tight seal and will offer exceptional warmth.
+Blindstitched seams, which are generally sealed/liquid taped and glued will provide a mostly water-tight seal and will offer exceptional warmth.

 3. User tolerance: